Matcha for Specific Health Goals: Practical Approaches

 To support stress management, enjoy a cup of matcha in the late afternoon or early evening.
 The calming effects of L-theanine can help reduce anxiety and promote relaxation without causing drowsiness.

-• Tip: Avoid adding excessive sugar or sweeteners to maintain matcha’s natural benefits.
+• Avoid excessive additives: Minimize sugar and sweeteners to maintain matcha’s natural benefits and prevent blood sugar spikes that can increase stress

 Questions